 The drop in estrogen levels brought on by menopause can thin the linings of the urethra and bladder, which may contribute to both stress and urge (overactive bladder) types of urinary incontinence.

 Because of vaginal drying, women are at increased risk for recurrent urinary tract infections after menopause.

 Weight gain is common during a woman’s middle-aged years, especially between the ages of 50 - 59.
 The hormonal changes associated with menopause contribute to these body changes.
 Gaining weight around the abdomen (the so-called apple shape) is a specific risk factor for heart disease, diabetes, and many other health problems.
 Higher body mass index (BMI) may also be associated with increased risk for more frequent or severe hot flashes.

 Estrogen loss can contribute to slackness and dryness in the skin and wrinkles.
 Many women experience thinning of their hair and some have temporary hair loss.

 Simple changes in lifestyle and diet can help control menopausal symptoms such as hot flashes.
 Avoid hot flash triggers like spicy foods, hot beverages, caffeine, and alcohol.
 Dress in layers so that clothes can be removed when a hot flash occurs.
-For vaginal dryness, moisturizers, and non-estrogen lubricants -- such as KY Jelly, Replens, and Astroglide -- are available.
+For vaginal dryness, there are non-estrogen lubricants such as KY Jelly, Replens, and Astroglide.